-If you’re looking to do something different for Halloween, we’ve put together a list of the best things to do around Europe on the night of living dead.
+If you’re looking to do something different for Halloween, we’ve put together a list of the best places to go for Halloween in Europe.

 No trick-or-treating, we want the good stuff: parties and special events!

-Are you ready to discover them with us?
+Are you ready to discover Halloween in Europe with us?
 Read on!

-The Nottingham Ghost Walk Tour goes around different areas of the city, including the Nottingham castle, Belvoir castle and Newstead Abbey.
-These are all places where Jenny has felt the presence of ghosts.
+One of the spookiest places to spend Halloween, the Nottingham Ghost Walk Tour goes around different areas of the city.
+Including the Nottingham Castle, Belvoir castle and Newstead Abbey, all of which are places where Jenny has felt the presence of ghosts.

 This spooky tour lasts 90 minutes and costs £15 for a family package – 2 adults and 2 children.